 The Orisha Ogun appears in several traditional African belief systems throughout the diaspora.
 However, he is most notable as the elemental deity of iron in the Ifa tradition.
-Ogun was believed to be a warrior and powerful spirit of metalwork (blacksmith) during his time on earth.
-Likewise, he is well known for rum-making in some … Continue reading Ogun
+Ogun was believed to be a warrior and a powerful spirit of metalwork (blacksmith) during his time on earth.
+Likewise, he is well known for rum-making in … Continue reading Ogun in the Ifa Religion

 Orishas are deities or spirits in African traditional religions.
 They live within and around us.
 Like humans, they have distinct personalities with strengths and weaknesses of their own.
 Your head Orisha is one of the most important personal deities according to the Ifa religion and other diasporic traditions.
 Many other deities work with you, but … Continue reading Who is Your Head Orisha?